Capstone2019-ZAM/LabFiz/README.md

 # Objective
  Our objective is to create a web application that will serve as a platform for lab training and safety inspection for educational institutions.

-  Our highest priority is to finish the Lab Inspection part of the application.
+# Features
+  - Lab inspectors will be able to record their inspection reports online
+  - Inspectors will be notified before an inspection is due
+  - Inspecors will be able to see the progress
+  - Admin will be able to assign tasks
+  - Admin will be able to add new inspectors

 # Links
  - [ERD document](https://github.com/Capstone2019-ZAM/Capstone/blob/master/Documentation/ERD%20-%20Main%20App.pdf)